 The Palace of Westminster is the meeting place of both the House of Commons and the House of Lords – the two houses that make up the Parliament of the United Kingdom.

-Pass By: Parliament Square, London England
+Pass By: Parliament Square, Westminster, London SW1P 3BD England

 Parliament Square has hosted many demonstrations amongst the statues of historic individuals.